 Since several people often attend these orientations and there is a good bit of material to be covered in a brief period of time, please make every effort to arrive promptly at the scheduled time, out of courtesy to your fellow attendees.

-If you'd like to get a jumpstart on the orientation and to get a full sense of the Boundless Way approach to Zen, please listen to one or more of these introductory talks given by resident teacher Josh Bartok:
+If you'd like to get a jumpstart on the orientation and to get a full sense of the Greater Boston Zen Center approach to Zen, please listen to one or more of these introductory talks given by resident teacher Josh Bartok:

 You may also want to read this book:

 - Zen Meditation in Plain English by John Buksbazen

 If you are experienced in Zen: